IceFairyCirno/Wifi-Speed-Test/README.md

 2. File I/O

 ## How to use?
-Download the SpeedTestApp.exe and run it
+Download the SpeedTestApp.exe and run it...